- Table of Contents

 7- Document the findings

 Thorough documentation is a critical aspect of the HAZID study.
 Document all the findings, including the identified hazards, their severity, and the recommended mitigation strategies.
-This documentation serves as a reference for future decision-making processes, safety management, and regulatory compliance.
-A well-documented HAZID study provides a comprehensive record of the risk assessment and the measures taken to address potential hazards.
+This documentation references future decision-making processes, safety management, and regulatory compliance.
+A well-documented HAZID study provides a comprehensive risk assessment record and measures taken to address potential hazards.

 8- Review and validate the findings